prabhumarappan/s3downloader/README.md

 # s3downloader

-To run this flask application:
+Before running this application:

   Input the AWS Credentials in index.py

   Input the S3 container in index.py

+To run:

+    python index.py